Alexander Owens

-Alexander Owens is an Irish judge who has been a judge of the High Court since February 2019.
+Alexander Owens is an Irish judge who has served as a Judge of the High Court since February 2019.
 He formerly worked as a barrister with an expertise in criminal law.

 Education

 Owens attended Trinity College Dublin where he obtained a BA.
 He studied to become a barrister at the King's Inns.

 Legal career

 He was called to the Bar in 1980 and became a senior counsel in 2000.
 His practice focused on criminal law, and the law of conveyancing, local government and chancery law.
 He also appeared in cases involving company law and personal injuries.

 He frequently appeared on behalf of the Director of Public Prosecutions.
 He prosecuted criminal trials of a serious nature involving sexual offences, kidnapping, murder, waste offences, and terrorism offences.
 He appeared for the Minister for Justice in an action relating to the publication of the Cloyne Report.

 He was appointed Deputy Chairman of the Panel of Enquiry of the University of Dublin in 2004 and subsequently became the chair.